bgporter/animator/README.md

 ## Overview

 The `friz` project is a set of C++ classes that can be used in projects built with the [JUCE](https://www.juce.com) application framework to add animation effects to user interface elements.
 Using this library lets you easily specify a stream of timed values that can be used for any purpose in an application, but most frequently for moving or otherwise changing the visual appearance of UI elements in the application.
-It comes with a rich set of "easing curves" that control how the values are generated over time, and adding your own easings is simple and straightforward.
+It comes with a rich set of "easing curves" that control how the values are generated over time, and adding your own control curves is simple and straightforward.

 It's named after [Friz Freling](https://en.wikipedia.org/wiki/Friz_Freleng), animator and director of Looney Tunes/Merrie Melodies shorts in the golden age of the Warner Bros. animation studio.